“Your joy is your sorrow unmasked.

-That was the day that I learned the true meaning of introspection, and to be truly grateful for each new dawn.
-It was also my first experience of just how powerful the human will – and mental resolve – can be.
-That day, it dawned upon me that life is too short.
-Or rather, as I now retrospectively view it, that WE WAIT TOO LONG TO START LIVING!
+That day I learned the true meaning of introspection, and to be truly grateful for each new dawn.
+I also witnessed just how powerful the human will – and mental resolve – can be.
+That day it dawned upon me that life is too short.
+Or rather, that WE WAIT TOO LONG TO START LIVING!

 I chose then to live each day to its fullest – to seize the day!
-It was then that I decided to live.
-If you were to discover that today were to be the last day of your life, would you be doing what you are about to do?
+I decided to live.
 Today is the first day of the rest of your life – please, don’t wait to start living… Don’t leave this stage with your masterpiece still in you.

-I later chanced upon the realisation that it is not what happens to you that shapes your life, but rather it’s what you think about what happens to you… It’s the meaning that you give it.
+I later chanced upon the realisation that it is not what happens to you that shapes your life, but rather, what you think about what happens to you… The meaning that you give it.
 As Tony Robbins says, “It is in your moments of decision that your destiny is shaped.”

-Today, I honour my struggles – they have shaped me into who I am.
-Reinforced with compassion, understanding, empathy and an essence of humanity.
+Today, I honour my struggles – they have shaped me into who I am, reinforced with compassion, understanding and empathy.
 I have no regrets.
 I live my life by design.
 I love my life, and I love what I do.
 It wasn’t always this way – I have crafted and created it.
-And so can you…
+As you can yours…

 A few random things about me.
 (I have a lot to be grateful for…)

 - My wife used to be the woman of my dreams – she’s now the woman of my reality!
 We married on a beach in Langkawi, and honeymooned in Borneo.